neverfap-deluxe/nfd-api/content/guide/the-fundamental-principles-of-nofap.md

 ---
-title: "The Fundamental Principles of NoFap"
+title: "The Fundamental Principles of NeverFap"
 date: 2019-01-15T18:01:10+11:00
 draft: false
 ---